 The Complete Guide to Theory and Mapping for the Hammered Dulcimer is our textbook for the 40 session class.
 Be sure to order your copy of the book—you'll need it to read, understand, and follow along.

-40 Videos (The classes are unlocked for access on a schedule over the course on the year, but they are not live classes - you may watch them any time)
+40 Lessons unlocked for access on a schedule over the course of one year.
+ONCE UNLOCKED, you may watch them any time

 Simon the Sloth steps into the limelight with extra videos to slow things down.
 He brings along sticky dots and other visual aids to help explain thorny concepts.
 And he sleeps a lot.